You Can Now Charge for Access to Live Facebook Events

 Facebook Events Are Now Even More Accessible and Virtual

-Messenger Rooms, modeled off successful conference calling for business, is a simple way to host a virtual event for your followers and community.
+Modeled after other video conferencing tools like Zoom and Teams, Messenger Rooms are a simple way to host virtual events for your followers and community.

-And when scheduled with a Facebook Event, a Messenger Room group call can become a lecture hall, an online yoga class, a cookery course — the options are endless!
+And when scheduled via Facebook Events, a group call on Messenger Rooms can become a lecture hall, an online yoga class, a cookery course — the options are endless!

 There are other benefits too, like the fact that anyone can join a Messenger Room, even if they don’t have a Facebook account.
 Or that you can invite up to 50 people to your room.

 Now You Can Charge for Access to Your Events on Facebook